 The Fair and Equitable Tobacco Reform Act, commonly referred to as the "Tobacco Buyout," was enacted into law on October 22, 2004, as part of the American Jobs Creation Act of 2004.
 This Act established the Tobacco Transition Payment Program, which is administered by the U.S. Department of Agriculture (USDA).
-Under this program, the Commodity Credit Corporation (CCC) will make annual payments to eligible tobacco quota holders (i.e., landowners) and tobacco producers (i.e., farmers) beginning in 2005 and ending in 2014.
+Under this program, the Commodity Credit Corporation (CCC) makes annual payments to eligible tobacco quota holders (i.e., landowners) and tobacco producers (i.e., farmers) from 2005 through 2014.